uzoochogu/Console-Apps-with-cpp/README.md

 This repositary consists of
 1. Data Structure and Algorithms: Implemented common Data Structures, Algorithms and solved LeetCode Problems
 2. Modern cpp concepts: C++17, C++20 tools, Design Principles examples and Good Programming Practices
-3. Some standalone CLI projects in C++ or C (😁) : Old repo containing my earliest C++ programs
+3. Some standalone CLI projects in C++ and C (😁) : Consult Price Register is an Old repo containing my earliest C++ programs.
+It consists of two separate programs:

-Author: Uzo Ochogu
+   > - A Price Register that stores the prices of items in a store in a simple text file.
+   > - Code generator - This generates a voucher code that can be submitted to redeem unpaid change.
+The time of purchase and price of item is encoded using a crude encoding technique.